Medicine Grizzly Lake

 |Parking Lot Longitude||-113.38355|

-Looking towards the south, Mad Wolf Mountain and Bad Marriage Mountain will be the dominating features during the early segments of the hike.
+Looking towards the south, 8341-foot Mad Wolf Mountain and 8350-foot Bad Marriage Mountain will be the dominating features during the early segments of the hike.

-Less than a quarter mile from the trailhead hikers will reach the North Fork of Cut Bank Creek, and will more or less follow it for the next several miles.
-Shortly after reaching the creek you may notice a section that flows through a large flat area choked with willows.
-This area, in addition to a few other locations further up the trail, is prime moose habitat.
-Wolves are also known to frequent this area of the park as well.
+Less than a quarter mile from the trailhead hikers will reach the North Fork of the Cut Bank Creek, and will more or less follow it over the next several miles.
+Shortly after reaching the creek you'll likely notice a section of the stream that flows through a large flat area choked with willows.
+This area, in addition to several other locations further up the trail, is considered to be prime moose habitat.
+Gray wolves are also known to frequent this area of the park as well.

-During the early portions of the trail hikers will also pass through several patches of thimbleberries, huckleberries, and other edible (but not so tasty) wild berries.
-Throughout the entire hike the trail meanders through pine forests and open meadows that feature several varieties of beautiful wildflowers.
-This part of Glacier National Park is also prime grizzly bear habitat, so it's important to make a lot of noise, carry bear spray, and travel in groups of three or more.
+Throughout the entire hike the trail meanders in and out of conifer forests and open meadows that feature several varieties of beautiful wildflowers.
+During the early portions of the hike the trail also passes through several patches of thimbleberries, huckleberries, and other edible (but not so tasty) wild berries.
+This part of Glacier National Park is prime grizzly bear habitat as well, so it's important to make a lot of noise, carry bear spray, and travel in groups of three or more.

 For the most part the trail is relatively flat; however, there are a couple of short climbs you'll have to tackle along the way.

-Three-quarters of a mile beyond the junction hikers will reach the Medicine Grizzly Trail, which forks off to the left.
-Continuing along the main trail would take you to the top of Triple Divide Pass, a climb of almost 1900 feet from this point.
+Just beyond the junction hikers will pass the Atlantic Creek Campground (4 individual campsites).
+Three-quarters of a mile past the junction is the Medicine Grizzly Trail junction.
+Continuing along the main trail would take hikers to the top of Triple Divide Pass, a climb of almost 1860 feet from this point.
+To continue on towards Medicine Grizzly Lake hikers should turn left here.

-Just prior to reaching the lake, roughly 5.5 miles from the trailhead, you’ll pass through a huge meadow that features a carpet of wildflowers, as well as commanding views of the Medicine Grizzly Lake basin area.
+Just prior to reaching the lake, roughly 5.5 miles from the trailhead, you'll pass through an exceptionally large meadow that features a carpet of wildflowers, as well as commanding views of the Medicine Grizzly Lake basin area.

 The lake sits in a large basin below the Continental Divide, and is surrounded by 9375-foot Mount James towards the north, 8020-foot Triple Divide Peak and Triple Divide Pass towards the northwest, and 8569-foot Razoredge Mountain towards the southwest.
-Look closely and you’ll see at least five waterfalls cascading hundreds of feet down these mountains as they make their way towards the lake.
+Look closely and you'll see at least five waterfalls cascading hundreds of feet down along the walls of these mountains as they make their way towards the lake.